An-Chi Tien, PhD

 Dr. Tien earned his doctorate degree in developmental biology from the Baylor College of Medicine in Houston.
 He completed his postdoctoral research fellowship at University of California San Francisco’s Institute for Regenerative Medicine.

 Dr. Tien’s research focuses on establishing and optimizing pharmacodynamic tests to support clinical trials for patients with brain tumors and to better understand tumor resistance mechanisms.

-S. Paul Oh, PhD, is a professor in the Division of Neurobiology at Barrow Neurological Institute.
+Richard Dortch, PhD, is an associate professor in the Division of Neuroimaging Research at Barrow Neurological Institute.

-Dr. Turner’s expertise includes biomedical engineering and imaging science.
-He is a member of the International Society for Magnetic Resonance in Medicine.
+Dr. Dortch’s expertise includes radiological sciences and biomedical engineering.
+He is a member of the American Academy of Neurology and the International Society for Magnetic Resonance in Medicine.

-Ashley Stokes, PhD, is an assistant professor of imaging research in the Keller Center for Imaging Innovation at Barrow Neurological Institute.
+Ivette Sandoval, PhD, is an associate professor in the Department of Neurobiology at Barrow Neurological Institute.

 Dr. Sandoval’s expertise includes the application of gene therapy and gene editing techniques to the nervous system.
 She is a member of the American Society for Gene & Cell Therapy, The American Society for Neural Therapy and Repair, and the Society for Neuroscience.

 Dr. Sandoval earned her doctorate degree in biochemistry and molecular biology from Baylor College of Medicine in Houston.
 She also completed a postdoctoral fellowship in the Translational Science and Molecular Medicine Department at Michigan State University in East Lansing.